Intel-HLS/GenomicsSampleAPIs/CONTRIBUTING.md

 ## Pull Request Workflow

+0. Pull Requests should be limited to a feature or bug fix.
+1. Create a branch in which to work.
+2. Submit a PR back to master.
+3. Once it is tested and checked, the PR can be accepted and merged into master.

 ## Testing

 Best effort should be made to maintain or improve the code coverage with each PR.
 Pleast write new unit tests were appropriate for new functions.